watchakorn-18k/Fenv/docs/how-to-guides.md

 Uninstall the package and delete it from requirements.txt

-## Uninstall packages
+## Update requirements.txt

 ```
 fenv update <package_name>
 ```

-Update the package all to requirements.txt
+Update all packages to a file. requirements.txt

 ## Create virtualenv only